 EC shall consist of officers:

 President - will have general responsibility for the affairs and business of the association, and act as the senior office-bearing Executive.
 Primarily responsible for developing communications with senior members or other organisations and stakeholders.
 In the event of a tied vote on resolutions the President has the casting vote.

 Vice President - shall share some of the representative duties of the President when required to liaise with other organisations and parties (unless other EC members are more appropriate), perform the duties and responsibilities of the President in his / her absence and shall have general responsibilities.
 The Vice President will not automatically succeed the President, but can be the President Elect.

-Finance Director - responsible for monitoring all income and expenditures of the Association.
+Treasurer - responsible for monitoring all income and expenditures of the Association.
 Oversee the preparation and presentation of financial reports at EC meetings and an annual financial report for the AGM.

+Secretary

+Additional EC officers may be:

 President Elect – person on the EC identified as potential successor to the President.
 They must serve at least 1 year as EC member in this role.
 This position is open to all EC members.
 If no one on the EC is willing to stand, or there is a tie, the President, IPP and CEO can jointly propose a person to for the position, the appointment to be agreed by a majority vote of the EC.
 The President Elect shall take up the role of President when the current President stands down.